avolutions-php/avolutions/docs/en/cookie.md

 ## Delete cookie

-To delete a cookie we have to use the delete() method of the CookieCollection and pass the name of the Cookie.
+To delete a cookie we have to use `delete()` method of the CookieCollection and pass the name of the Cookie.

 ```php
 use Avolutions\Http\CookieCollection;